microsoft/WebTemplateStudio/generatedTemplates/README.md

 ## Templates Contained

-`multi-page` - Currently contains about, contact home and blog pages.
-Blog is connects to a express backend and stores comments in a Cosmos Database.
+`multi-page` - Currently contains about, contact, home and blog pages.
+Blog is connected to a express backend and stores comments in a Cosmos Database.

 `blog-redux` - Contains a blog page built with react, bootstrap and redux.